knockout/tko/packages/tko.computed/docs/computed-writable.md

 <live-example params='id: "computed-writable-converter"'></live-example>

-Now, whenever the user enters a new price, the text box immediately updates to show it formatted with the currency symbol and two decimal places, no matter what format they entered the value in.
+Now, whenever the user enters a new price, the text box updates to show it formatted with the currency symbol and two decimal places, no matter what format they entered the value in.
 This gives a great user experience, because the user sees how the software has understood their data entry as a price.
-They know they can't enter more than two decimal places, because if they try to, the additional decimal places are immediately removed.
+They know they can't enter more than two decimal places, because if they try to, the additional decimal places are removed.
 Similarly, they can't enter negative values, because the `write` callback strips off any minus sign.

 ### Example 4: Filtering and validating user input